Code-Institute-Submissions/neo-data-milestone-project/README.md

 ![This image is not available](static/img/wireframe2.jpg)

 Again, the site title is at the top of the screen followed by the search input area, both of which take up the full width of the screen.
-This is folowed by the data output area but, in this case, each plot takes up the entire width of the screen.
+This is followed by the data output area but, in this case, each plot takes up the entire width of the screen.
 This is achieved using bootstrap's grid configuration.
-At smaller screen resolutions, the table area of the site is hidden as this would not provide a high quality display of information due to width constraints.
+The overflow attribute will be used to maintain the layout even if the data plots are greater than the screen width.

 ### User feedback

 User feedback will be provided within the search input area by a the generation of a calendar upon focus on the input box.
 In addition to this, when an incorrect date is entered text will be displayed that will notify the user that the date entered is incorrect.
-Additionally, the text colour will change on the search buttons when the mouse enters or leaves the button.
-This change will be a subtle as possible by the application of a transition duration to the event handler.

 ## Code Overview